shreyarao24/Data-Extraction-from-PDF/README.md

 Furthermore, the data was not present on a single line either - in many cases, the data for each student was stored on 2 rows, or even 4 rows.

 To extract data from the raw CSV file, I used the pandas module in Python 3.
+I had to create 3 different algorithms based on the structure of the PDF file.

 ## Algorithm #1

+The first PDF was orgnaized like this -